 In the dot plots shown above, blood cells are first gated on the basis of CD3 and CD14 expression to separate T cells and non-lymphocytes.
 The populations in the green, red and blue ovals represent the T cells, granulocytes and monocytes respectively –.
 To confirm the identity of these populations vis-à-vis this gating strategy, they can be back-gated along FSC and SSC parameters.
 The dot plot on the right confirms these populations on the basis of their scatter properties.

 Flow Cytometry has proven to be an invaluable technique among researchers with the measurement and characterization of cells.
-Gating has offered extensive insight to an individual cell from a population, allowing researchers to detect the progression of certain diseases like immune deficiency disorders.
+Gating has been a tried and true method for flow cytometry data analysis and has offered extensive insight to an individual cell from a population, allowing researchers to detect the progression of certain diseases like immune deficiency disorders.
 In doing so, flow cytometry presents accurate diagnosis in a timely manner and therapeutic intervention becomes a viable option.
 The application of flow cytometry has become a critical element in cell assessment and has become vastly accessible throughout clinical laboratories today.